Debunked: Three Myths About Security Automation

 Reality: Automation complements talent, so teams can make better decisions.

-Automation is not a replacement for people.
+Security automation is not a replacement for people.
 It can and should complement in-house talent, but you’ll still need mature processes and experienced people in place if you are to get the most out of an automation investment.
-Likewise, security teams shouldn’t assume that the canned playbooks provided in automation tools will work for their specific security needs.
+Likewise, security teams shouldn’t assume that the canned playbooks provided in automation tools will work for their specific security processes and needs.
 Playbooks don’t really work well with a “set it and forget it” approach; they need to be customized and the steps need to be translated into orchestration engines.

 Myth 2: Security automation is best used only for mitigation.